 Lunch each day at the Jamboree will follow a program and activity supporting approach.
 At the Jamboree Troop Food Markets, troops will find components to build your own Summit2Go lunch that consists entirely of non-perishable and shelf stable products that scouts and leaders may pack to take with them to the various daily activities.
 These items will be stocked in the Troop Food Markets in Troop sized boxes or box sizes that allow for multiple choices of items by the troop in the creation of their lunch meal menu.
 After breakfast the scouts in your troop should assemble their individual lunches from the components the troop selected and purchased at the Troop Food Market.
 Each scout should be offered the opportunity to take the items available for that day’s lunch, but naturally may choose not to do so if an item isn’t desired.
-Scouts will pack their lunch in a re-useable sack brought for that purpose, which has been listed on the items to pack list in the Jamboree Guidebooks.
+Scouts will pack their lunch in a re-useable sack brought for that purpose (like a small canvas or plastic tote bag, or perhaps repurposed plastic shopping bags), which has been listed on the items to pack list in the Jamboree Guidebooks.
 Of course, if some of the scouts or leaders from a troop are staying in camp or will be returning to their camp site for lunch, a more traditional meal may be selected at the Troop Food Markets and prepared for lunch at the troop site.

 DAILY AFTERNOON SHOPPING FOR DINNER

 The Troop Food Markets will open daily at 3:00pm for evening meal shopping and remain open until 7:00pm, or such time shortly thereafter as the final shoppers allowed to enter the store finish selecting items and exit the store.
 It would be wise to shop early to get the greatest selection of items in the store.